 In real estate business, rent increase decisions are inevitable.
-And given that rent increase guidelines are published every year, make sure all the choices and resolutions you make in relation to rent increase in Ontario in 2017 and 2018 reflect the most recent changes.
+And given that rent increase guidelines are published every year, make sure all the choices and resolutions you make in relation to rent increases in Ontario in 2017 and 2018 reflect the most recent changes.

 Remember to take note of the maximum amount set for the year and rent increase notice requirements.
 If planning to raise rent above the guidelines, take time to understand the “Above Guidelines Increase” before you act.

-One more point, and the most important point I’d like to finish with is that as a landlord, make it your priority to find tenants less likely to default on rent and more open to discussions about rent increase when it’s necessary.
+One more point and the most important point I’d like to finish with is that as a landlord, make it your priority to find tenants less likely to default on rent and more open to discussions about rent increases when it’s necessary.
 With the help of a property management company, this is possible as they are specialized in the tenant screening process and understand what it takes to find a great tenant.